| |

 AKC Group: Sporting

-It will blends itself to the family activities, but doesn't need more exercise than the average dog.
+It blends itself to the family activities, but doesn't need more exercise than the average dog.
 This breed enjoys retrieving, swimming, obedience training and agility sports.

 These dogs need to be kept both physically and mentally healthy, keeping them busy is important.